Aurelio Voltaire: Personal life

 Voltaire married his long-time girlfriend, Jayme, on October 1, 2009, at the Angel Orensanz Center in New York City.
 Voltaire has a son, Mars, from a previous relationship, born in 1998.
-Voltaire is an agnostic.

 On September 25, 2013, Voltaire announced on his official blog, that he and his wife were to be divorced.
 Saying, "On October 1st of this year, my wife and I would be celebrating our 4th year wedding anniversary.
 Unfortunately, it's not to be.
 After nearly four years of marriage and a couple more of dating, we are parting ways.
 It saddens me so deeply that things didn't work out.
 It's been a difficult process for both of us to come to this decision, one that I really don't wish upon anyone.
 Nothing is worse than seeing your best friend in pain."

+As of 2022, he is currently engaged to Mexican-Japanese singer, Mayumi Toyoda.